redsuperbat/rustproof/README.md

 # Rustproof

 A fast, extensible code checker written in Rust.
 Rustproof uses the Language Server Protocol (LSP) to communicate with your editor and detect spelling mistakes in your code.
 It handles a multitude of casings by breaking words into individual components.
 It supports multiple natural and programming languages.

-Rustproof is built on top of Hunspell, the spellchecker that powers LibreOffice.
+Rustproof is built on top of [Hunspell](https://hunspell.github.io/), the spellchecker that powers LibreOffice.
 While Rustproof is primarily built for Neovim, it can be used in any editor that supports the Language Server Protocol.

+## Why use this and not [cspell](https://cspell.org/)?

+Since Rustproof is written in rust and the implementation is fairly simple it makes the server quite fast.
+It's also much easier to add more dictionaries when using an editor such as Neovim.

 ## How It Works